wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 * Download as JSON from within WP
 * Download as BootStrap from within WP
 * Social Share - share maps on all Social Media as well as via email.
 Maps do not need to be published to be shared.
 We have created and included icons for social media but you can replace with your own.
-* The MapFig Leaflet Plugin is free with optional direct ticket support for $5 per year.
+* Optional direct ticket support for $5 per year!
 This also includes free upgrades and updates.
+* We also offer a $7 per year support option that includes adding GPX, SVG Maps, and PlayBack functionality as well as direct ticket support, updates, and upgrades.
-* The support option is non-expiring.
-So your plugin will continue to function even if you decide not to opt for annual support
+* Both support options are non-expiring.
+So your plugin will continue to function even if you decide not to opt to renew your annual support
-* Optional upgrade to add GPX, SVG Maps, and PlayBack at no additional charge!
-(GPX, SVG, and Playback are offered optionally as for 99% of WordPress users they would not be used and would just add complexity to your plugin).

-== Support Option ==
+== Support Options ==

 The MapFig Leaflet Maps Plugin is free and fully functional.

 You can add direct ticket support, along with free updates and upgrades for just $5 per year!

+We also offer a $7 per year support options that includes GPX, SVG Maps, and PlayBack functionality.

 The support option is non-expiring.
 So your plugin will continue to function even if you decide not to opt for support next year.

-The support options also includes free option to add GPX, SVG Maps, and PlayBack at no additional charge!

-(GPX, SVG, and Playback are offered optionally as for most WordPress users they would just add complexity to your plugin).

-You can purchase the support option via our [Secure Portal] (https://www.mapfig.com/portal/cart.php?a=add&pid=1)
+You can purchase either support option via our [Secure Portal] (https://www.mapfig.com/portal/cart.php?gid=1)

 = Plugin's Official Site =